 Work with the wildlife

 We work with a number of veterinarians, all of whom are very well established.
-You will join the day to day activities of the vets in the field and, depending on the vet, in the clinic, in South Africa, working with animals ranging from endangered and rare antelope, southern African antelope, buffalo, giraffe, rhino and occasionally lions, elephant and leopard.
+You will join the day to day activities of the vets in the field and, depending on the vet, in the clinic, in South Africa, working with animals ranging from endangered and rare antelope, southern African antelope, buffalo, giraffe, rhino and very occasionally iconic species such as lion, elephant and leopard.
+The veterinary teams work closely with the southern African wildlife industries and breeding programmes enhancing your exposure to the wildlife industry in South Africa.
 Depending on the wildlife vet you join, veterinary work may include the following:

 Veterinary procedures in the field and clinic

 - Veterinary procedures can range from operations in the field to working on livestock or within specific wildlife breeding facilities.
-Depending on the vet, you may also be involved in domesticated animal work in the clinics.
+Depending on the vet you are placed with, you may also be involved in wildlife and domesticated animal cases treated at the clinic.